ph4r5h4d/wait4it/docs/content/docs/Multi-Check/_index.md

 +++
 # Multi-Check YAML Configuration

-In addition to single checks via flags, Wait4it supports running multiple checks from a YAML file (via `--config` / `W4IT_CONFIG`) or inline YAML content (via `W4IT_CONFIG_YAML` environment variable).
+Wait4it supports defining **one or more checks** using a YAML file (via `--config` / `W4IT_CONFIG`) or inline YAML content (via the `W4IT_CONFIG_YAML` environment variable).

+A single check can also be expressed in YAML (see example below).
 When a configuration source is provided, all other check-specific flags and their environment variable equivalents are ignored.

 ## Basic Usage